 Temporary contracts for postdoctoral fellows

-CNRS has not launched a national recruitment campaign for postdoctoral fellows since 2010.
-It does, however, recruit postdoctoral fellows throughout the year on temporary, potentially renewable one-year contracts for specific research projects.
+The CNRS recruit postdoctoral fellows throughout the year on temporary, potentially renewable one-year contracts for specific research projects.
 These temporary positions can cover all scientific disciplines, depending on the laboratories' needs.

 The contractual recruitment of young postdoctoral researchers is intended to: